ray-project/ray/doc/source/cluster/kubernetes/user-guides/kuberay-auth.md

 (kuberay-auth)=

-# Configure Ray Clusters with Authentication and Access Control using KubeRay
+# Configure Ray clusters with authentication and access control using KubeRay

 This guide demonstrates how to secure Ray clusters deployed with KubeRay by enabling authentication and access control using Kubernetes Role-Based Access Control (RBAC).